-I submit for your inspection “Elizabeth Josephine’s Linguine & Cream Sauce with a Nod & a Wink to Steve Cropper” recipe.
-Last night here on St. Simons Island, Elizabeth Josephine prepared a Steve Cropper recipe for kicks.
+I submit for your inspection Steve Cropper’s Linguine with Cream Sauce recipe cooked by Elizabeth Josephine.
+Last night here on the Georgia Coast, Elizabeth Josephine prepared a Steve Cropper dish for kicks.
 Of course, Cropper is a music legend.
-Among many musical accomplishments, he co-wrote “Sitting On The Dock of the Bay” with Otis Redding.
-You all know his work…
+Among many musical accomplishments, he co-wrote “Sitting On The Dock of the Bay” with Otis Redding and a long list of others.
+You all know his work.

 Elizabeth handled most of the cooking.
 I did some prep work, but not much.
 She ranks as a cook of the highest order.
 Some of her homemade dishes she’s cooked for me include pizza alla Puttanesca, venison spaghetti, potato leek soup, greens, black-eyed peas & pork chops and cornbread.
 Her cornbread ranks in the Top 3 I’ve ever eaten.